Post by Graveyardbride on May 25, 2014 15:23:37 GMT -5

 Bonnie Elizabeth Parker, born October 1, 1910, in Rowena, Texas, had an older brother and younger sister.
 Her father died in 1914 and Emma Parker moved her family to a poor section of Dallas called “Cement City” to be closer to relatives.
 The diminutive Bonnie – who stood just 4'10" and weighed no more than 85 pounds – did well in school and enjoyed reading romance novels and writing poetry.
 In 1926, she finished high school and married her longtime sweetheart, Roy Thornton.
 She had “Roy and Bonnie” tattooed on her right thigh, but the marriage was tumultuous and she would later describe Thornton as a “roaming husband with a roaming mind.”
 He would disappear for long periods of time; when he returned, he would be drunk and abusive and Bonnie spent many nights at her mother’s home.
 Thornton was also a schemer and smalltime crook who eventually ended up being sentenced to five years in prison for robbery.

 Although there are several accounts of how Bonnie and Clyde became acquainted, the most credible version is that the two met January 5, 1930, at the home of Clarence Clay located at 105 Herbert Street in Dallas.
 Bonnie was out of work at the time and staying at the home to assist a girlfriend who had suffered a broken arm.
 The day Clyde stopped by, Bonnie was in the kitchen making hot chocolate.
 Apparently, it was love at first sight for just a month later, on February 12, law enforcement officers arrested Clyde at Bonnie’s home.
-He was charged with having committed several burglaries.
-While awaiting trial, Clyde was jailed at the Waco County Courthouse, but not for long.
+He was charged with several burglaries and jailed at the Waco County Courthouse, but not for long.
 He made friends with an inmate named Frank Turner and Bonnie agreed to go to the home of Frank’s parents, steal a pistol and sneak it into the jail.
 Clyde and Turner escaped and Bonnie eagerly awaited her lover, but Clyde did not appear.
 Because Bonnie’s place of abode as well as those of Clyde’s relatives were all under heavy surveillance, the two escapees headed north, robbing fruit stands and other small business establishments along the way.
 But when they made the mistake of not changing the license plates on their car fast enough following the holdup of a train depot, Clyde and Turner were arrested.

 Bonnie and Clyde had known each other for just a little more than three months when, on April 21, 1930, Clyde Barrow was sentenced to 14 years hard labor and transferred to Eastham Prison Farm at Huntsville, Texas.
-For some reason, Clyde told prison officials his middle name was “Champion,” thus, he was inducted in the prison system under the name “Clyde Champion Barrow.”
+For some reason, Clyde told prison officials his middle name was “Champion,” thus, he was inducted into the prison system under the name “Clyde Champion Barrow.”
 The following year, Clyde killed his first man, a fellow inmate, “Big Ed” Crowder, who allegedly sexually assaulted and otherwise mistreated Clyde as well as other prisoners.
 In those days, “hard labor” meant just that and not realizing his mother’s petition for his early release had been granted, Clyde persuaded another convict to chop off two of his toes with an axe so that he could avoid the daily work detail.
 When he was released from prison February 2, 1932, he was still on crutches.
 For the remainder of his life, he walked with a slight limp.

 Shortly after Clyde’s release, he and Ralph Fults started organizing a “gang” and began robbing stores and service stations.
 Their intention was to raise money to purchase enough ammunition to launch an attack and liberate the inmates of Eastham Prison.
 In those days, hardware stores sold guns and Bonnie and Fults were captured during a failed hardware store robbery in Kaufman, Texas.